YanniHu1996/tips-and-notes/others/raft.md

 act as a logical clock in Raft, and they allow servers to detect obsolete information such as stale leaders

+---

+When servers start up, they begin as followers

 ### Reference

 https://raft.github.io/raft.pdf